PAIR-code/lit/website/src/setup.md

     for a self-contained Keras/TF2 model for sentiment analysis.
 *   [`simple_pytorch_demo.py`](https://github.com/PAIR-code/lit/tree/main/lit_nlp/examples/simple_pytorch_demo.py)
     for a self-contained PyTorch model for sentiment analysis.

+You can also specify custom frontend modules and layouts by writing a TypeScript entrypoint; see the full docs on [custom clients](https://github.com/PAIR-code/lit/blob/main/documentation/development.md#custom-client--modules) for more.

 <a name="datasets"></a>
 ## Datasets